lemon7679/Lemon-guild/README.md

 Download the latest release from Releases.<br>
 After downloading, load it into Minecraft.<br>
-Activate the experimental holiday creator function and beta API function in world settings.<br>
+Activate the experimental "Holiday Creator Features" and "Beta APIs" in world settings.<br>

 ## How to use